PNC Bank Review 2026

 PNC Premiere Money Market Account

-If your balance dips under the fee-waiver threshold, the $12 monthly fee can easily wipe away any interest earnings that you are hoping to achieve.
+After the promotional APY period (if applicable), should your balance dips under the fee-waiver threshold, the $12 monthly fee can easily wipe away any interest earnings that you are hoping to achieve.

 This account is not ideal for people who cannot consistently maintain at least a $5,000 balance.